j8r/crystal-autobind/README.md

 The development headers of the library are required whether the bindings are previously generated or not.

-The only caveat is to have `libclang` installed to regenerate the bindings.
+The only caveat is to have `clang`/`libclang` installed to regenerate the bindings.

 The bindings directory can thus be ignored in `.gitignore` to avoid versioning:

 ```
-bin
+/bin
-lib
+/lib
-shard.lock
+/shard.lock
-src/libc
+/src/libc
 ```

 ## Build